Deepen Your Knowledge: specialization courses

 • Making doughs with the indirect method: biga and poolish

-• Techniques for forming and stretching on the skillet
+• Techniques for forming and spreading on the frying pan

 Read more